itahapinar/algorithms-and-programming-ii-semester-capstone-project-itahapinar/README_TemplateForYou.md

 ## Features

-- [Interactive input of objective function and constraints]
+- [Interactive Input: Users can input the objective function and constraints in plain text.]
-- [Step-by-step visualization of the Simplex Tableau]
+- [Step-by-Step Execution: Displays the Simplex Tableau at each iteration.]
-- [Displays optimal solution and maximum value]
+- [Optimal Solution Display: Shows final values of decision variables and the optimal objective value.]
+- [Graphical Visualization: For 2-variable problems, the feasible region and optimal point are plotted.]
+- [Error Handling: Basic input validation and feedback.]

 ## Screenshots